-Leo Dunson is a Pastor, Activist, and decorated United States Army Combat Veteran.
-Leo graduated from the University of Nevada Las Vegas, receiving a B.A. in Political Science.
-Mr. Dunson served in the United States Army, Infantry, obtaining the rank of Sergeant and deploying to Iraq with the 172nd Stryker Brigade.
-Leo Dunson has appeared on several news media outlets to include NRATV, CNN, Fox News, Huff Post, BreitBart, the Associated Press and many other major news media outlets.
+Leo Dunson is a Preacher, Activist and Iraq War Veteran.
+He has written several Books and Music Albums available at all online retail stores.
+Mr. Dunson graduated from the University of Nevada Las Vegas, receiving a B.A. in Political Science.
+Leo served in the United States Army, Infantry, obtaining the rank of Sergeant and deploying to Iraq with the 172nd Stryker Brigade.
+Leo Dunson has appeared on several news media outlets to include NRATV, CNN, Fox News, America’s Voice News, Huff Post, BreitBart, the Associated Press and many other major news media outlets.

 Leo Dunson graduated from the University Of Nevada, Las Vegas in December 2019, with a Bachelors of Arts Degree in Political Science.
-Leo often explains how it took him many years to finally graduate from College, mostly because he had to work and go to school at the same time.
-Leo also explains that College is where he adopted many of his Conservative views, even though he graduated with a liberal arts degree from UNLV.
-While attending UNLV Leo Dunson was elected as the Vice President of the Young Democrats Club.
-Mr. Dunson also attended the College of Southern Nevada graduating in 2011, with an Associates of General Studies, Degree.
-At the College of Southern Nevada Leo studied accounting and was a member of the left wing leaning Political Society Club.
+Leo often explains how it took him many years to finally graduate from College, mostly because he worked and attended school at the same time.
+While attending UNLV Leo Dunson was elected as the Vice President of the Young Democrats.
+Leo also attended the College of Southern Nevada graduating in 2011, with an Associates of General Studies.
+At the College of Southern Nevada Mr. Dunson studied accounting and was a member of the left wing leaning Political Society Club.
+Believe it or not Leo credits college as converting him to his more Conservative political views today.

 Leo Dunson went to basic training at Fort Benning, Georgia joining the U.S. Army in 2003.(BCT) consist of several weeks of intense training designed to hone your skills; teach you new skills, optimize your physical and mental performance.